h17n/h17n.com/README.md

 ## h17n.com - i18n resources for hyperbitcoinization

-overview of decent bitcoin resources in many languages
+### Overview of decent bitcoin resources in many languages

+You want to lead a friend or family into the rabbit hole but they are not comfortable with English, maybe they don't even speak English.
+Where do you send them?
+We're setting up this page with quality bitcoin only links in many languages to help with this.

 | language | intro | overview | [radio feed](https://btcrad.io/) | books | beginner podcast |
 |----------|-------|--------------------|--------------------------------- | -------------- | ---------------- |